Commander Christopher L. MoylanCommanding Officer

 In July 2006, he reported to the USS HARRY S. TRUMAN (CVN-75) homeported in Norfolk, VA, as an Aircraft Launch and Recover Officer (Shooter).
 He deployed to the Fifth Fleet AOR where Truman supported Operation IRAQI FREEDOM.

 In July 2008, he reported as a student to the Air Command and Staff College at Maxwell AFB, AL and graduated in June 2009 with a Masters of Military Studies.
 In October 2009, he reported to the Red Lancers of VP-10 in Jacksonville, FL for department head duty.
 He deployed twice to the Fifth Fleet AOR flying intelligence, surveillance, and reconnaissance missions in support of Operation ENDURING FREDOM and IRAQI FREEDOM and various missions in support of Fifth Fleet tasking.
 His VP-10 billets included Assistant Training Officer, Training Officer and Operations Officer.

 In November 2012, Commander Moylan reported to Chairman of the Joint Chiefs of Staff, Strategic Plans and Policy Directorate (J-5).
 While assigned to the Joint Staff he served as Executive Assistant to the J-5 Chief of Staff, worked as an action officer in the Cyber Policy Division, and stood watch in the National Joint Operations and Intelligence Center.

-Throughout his career, CDR Shannon has logged nearly 3000 flight hours.
-Personal decorations include Defense Meritorious Service Medal, Single Action Air Medal with Combat “V”, Strike/Flight Air Medal (60, and Navy and Marine Corps Commendation Medal (4), along with various other unit and campaign awards.
+Throughout his career, CDR Moylan has logged nearly 2600 flight hours.
+Personal decorations include Defense Meritorious Service Medal, Navy and Marine Corps Commendation Medal (4), Air Force Commendation medal and various other unit and campaign awards.